Limerick City and County Council is responsible for dealing with derelict sites.

 - What if my property is a derelict site?

 - How do I provide information on a derelict site in my area?

-A full copy of the Derelict Sites Register is available for viewing during office hours at the Property & Community Facilities Department, Limerick City and County Council, Merchant’s Quay, Limerick or can be downloaded here.
+A full copy of the Derelict Sites Register is available for viewing during office hours at the Property & Community Facilities Department, Limerick City and County Council, Merchant’s Quay, Limerick or a summary version can be downloaded HERE.

 Legally a derelict site means any land which detracts, or is likely to detract, to a material degree, from the amenity, character or appearance of land in the neighbourhood of the land in questions because of the following.